 Zero or several Component descriptor(s) may be present in the SDT (according to DVB SI specification, ETSI EN 300 468 [13]), used in combination with the service_type in the Service descriptor to specify sub-type of service, especially used for HEVC based TV services.
 It signalises the decoding complexity of the components for the service and Services that are not supported by the NorDig IRD should not be visible in the service list.

-If no Component descriptor is included in SDT for a HEVC service, the NorDig HEVC IRD shall interpret a HEVC service with service_type 0x1F as an UHD SFR compantible SDR service and a HEVC service with service_type 0x20 as an UHD SFR compatible PQ10 HDR service.
+If no Component descriptor is included in SDT for a HEVC service, the NorDig HEVC IRD shall interpret a HEVC service with service_type 0x1F as an UHD SFR compatible SDR service and a HEVC service with service_type 0x20 as an UHD SFR compatible PQ10 HDR service.